sifrr/sifrr/packages/server/sifrr-seo/README.md

 // `maxCacheSize`: Maximum in-memory cache size
 // `ttl`: time to live for a cache request
 // `cacheKey`: function that returns cache key for given req object
+// `onRender`: this function will be executer in browser after rendering
 //
 // default values
 const options = {